mdjahidhasan009/React-Note/ref/forwardRef.md

 ```

 # ForwardRef

+`forwardRef` lets your component expose a DOM node of child component to the parent component using `ref`.
+It is a
+higher-order component that allows you to access the `ref` object of the child component.
+It is used to pass the ref
+through the component to the DOM node.

 To attach ref to the functional component we need to use forwardRef.
 In the below example, `inputRef.current` will have
 all the properties of the html input element.
 ```jsx